cbeust/klaxon/README.md

-# Klaxon: A relaxed JSON library for your Kotlin needs
+# Klaxon: JSON for Kotlin

 Klaxon is a lightweight library to parse JSON in Kotlin.